Introduction

 Custom Patterns

-package allows to execute a user-defined
+The nuggets package allows to execute a user-defined

 callback function on each generated frequent condition.
 That way a